qsnake/gpaw/doc/install/installationguide.rst

    and put :file:`{<my-directory>}/lib/python` (or :file:`{<my-directory>}/lib64/python`) in your :envvar:`$PYTHONPATH`
    environment variable.
-Usually :envvar:`$HOME` is a good coice for :file:`{<my-directory>}`.
+Usually :envvar:`$HOME` is a good choice for :file:`{<my-directory>}`.

 4) Get the tar file :file:`gpaw-setups-{<version>}.tar.gz` from the